 - Elmo Cavin of Lubbock is interim president and executive vice president for finance and administration at TTUHSC.

 Nancy Neal, a member of the Board of Regents from Lubbock, will serve as an ex-officio member of the search committee.
 She will chair an advisory committee that will be appointed in the next several days to assist the search committee in identifying the most qualified candidates.
-The advisory committee will be made up of faculty, administrators, students and community members from cities where the Health Sciences Center has a presence.
+The advisory committee will be made up of faculty, administrators, students and community members from cities where the Texas Tech University Health Sciences Center has a presence.

-The Health Sciences Center is made up of the School of Medicine, the School of Allied Health Sciences, the Graduate School of Biomedical Sciences, the School of Pharmacy, the Anita Thigpen Perry School of Nursing, and the Paul L. Foster School of Medicine.
+The Texas Tech University Health Sciences Center is made up of the School of Medicine, the School of Allied Health Sciences, the Graduate School of Biomedical Sciences, the School of Pharmacy, the Anita Thigpen Perry School of Nursing, and the Paul L. Foster School of Medicine.
 There are campuses located in Lubbock, Amarillo, El Paso, the Permian Basin, Abilene and Dallas.